0xchandru/0xchandru/README.md

 ## 🧠 Who I Am

 I’m a **B.Sc.
-Computer Science graduate** focused on becoming a high-impact **SOC Analyst / Security Analyst**.
+Computer Science graduate** focused on practical cybersecurity rather than checkbox learning.

-What makes me different is simple: I didn’t stop at coursework and certificates.
-I built a realistic security operations environment, used it to investigate attack scenarios, and created supporting tools that reflect real SOC workflows.

-I enjoy working across the full analyst cycle:

-- alert triage
-- log investigation
-- IOC validation
+Instead of stopping at certifications, I built a **SOC-style home lab**, investigated realistic attack activity, and documented the full path from **alert → triage → correlation → ATT&CK mapping → verdict**.

+### What I bring to a security team

+- Strong foundation in **log analysis and incident investigation**
-- endpoint and network correlation
+- Hands-on telemetry work across **endpoint and network sources**
-- incident documentation
-- ATT&CK mapping
-- workflow automation
+- Practical workflow thinking around **SIEM, SOAR, and analyst operations**
+- A builder mindset that combines **security analysis + automation + documentation**
+- Clear write-ups that help reviewers quickly understand findings, scope, and impact

 ---